MarioNagi/Fabric-Migration-Flights-/README.md

-This repository documents how both walls are solved and how a one-month SSAS / Fabric parallel run validates the migration is lossless before the on-prem stack is decommissioned — the same shape of work I shipped at Koinonia, rebuilt here on data anyone can re-download.
+This repository documents how both walls are solved and how a one-month SSAS / Fabric parallel run validates the migration is lossless before the on-prem stack is decommissioned — the same shape of work I shipped, rebuilt here on data anyone can re-download.

 ## Architecture